Snowshoe Mountain is located in eastern West Virginia, about three hours east of Charleston, the capital.

 Snowshoe Mountain is a perfect getaway for a long weekend, and its trails serve to make it even more enjoyable.
 While the trails are somewhat limited, there’s enough there to keep anyone occupied for a couple of days by mixing and matching various loops.

-If you’ve been to Snowshoe Mountain, let me know what your experience was like in the comments.
+If you’ve been to Snowshoe Mountain, let me know your experience in the comments.
 If you ran the trails, even better, I’d love to hear your thoughts.